-Setbacks establish the building's location in relationship to the lot boundaries, the street and neighbouring buildings.
+Setbacks are important as they establish the building's location in relationship to the lot boundaries, the street and neighbouring buildings.
 Setbacks allow space for landscaping, retention of views, access to breezes, solar access and to achieve privacy and adequate separation, for security and safety reasons.